 - If Matt and Beth have college-age kids, they can claim the American Opportunity Credit for up to $2,500 for the first $4,000 of their college-related expenses, including tuition, textbooks and other course-required materials.

 These are just a few of the commonly overlooked tax deductions and credits that could end up helping Matt and Beth save thousands on their taxes.
 Before they file, however, they should check with a tax professional to make sure they qualify for the deductions and credits and that they have all the documentation they need in case the IRS asks any questions.
-A tax expert can also help Matt and Beth identify other tax deductions and credits to save even more on their taxes.
+A tax expert can also help Matt and Beth identify other easy deductions and credits to save even more on their taxes.

 Don’t miss out on potential savings you’ve earned throughout the year.
 Find a tax pro in your area today!